msdalp/msdalp.github.io/_posts/2018-04-24-Java-Jersey-Filters-and-JDBI-Injection.markdown

 {% endhighlight %}

 After creating user we have all tools we need to have a proper login method.
 Now create an `AuthResource` class and have a `POST` method for login.
 Simply check if user input is valid and if not throw error.
-Later check if user exists and if it is validate password.
-A `POST` method with consuming user model as json or `form-url-encoded` formatted username and password fields possible.
+Later check if user exists and if it is then validate password.
+A `POST` method with consuming user model as json or `form-url-encoded` formatted username and password fields are both feasible.
 Both works quite well so pick one that you are comfortable with.
 I will be using JSON consuming one.
 Again you can go through the comments and understand the logic easily.

 {% highlight java %}